cdktf/cdktf-provider-cloudflare/docs/ruleset.java.md

 - *Type:* java.lang.String

-Expression that selects the password used in the credentials check.
+An expression that selects the password used in the credentials check.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.2/docs/resources/ruleset#password_expression Ruleset#password_expression}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.4/docs/resources/ruleset#password_expression Ruleset#password_expression}

 ---